Arushi-isha/Bidirectional-Visitor-Counter/README.md

 | USB Cable              | 1         |

 ## Working Principle
-Entry Detection:
+- Entry Detection:

-   -If IR Sensor 1 is triggered before Sensor 2, the system assumes a person has entered.
+   - If IR Sensor 1 is triggered before Sensor 2, the system assumes a person has entered.

-   -Visitor count is incremented.
+   - Visitor count is incremented.

-Exit Detection:
+- Exit Detection:

-  -If IR Sensor 2 is triggered before Sensor 1, it assumes a person has exited.
+  - If IR Sensor 2 is triggered before Sensor 1, it assumes a person has exited.

-  -Visitor count is decremented.
+  - Visitor count is decremented.

-The current count is updated and displayed on the 16x2 LCD.
+- The current count is updated and displayed on the 16x2 LCD.